Nafada: Climate

 Nafada, the dry season is scorching and partly cloudy, while the wet season is oppressively hot and cloudy.
-The average annual temperature ranges from 60 to 105 degrees Fahrenheit, rarely falling below 55 or rising over 109.
+The average annual temperature ranges from 16 to 40 degrees Celsius (60 to 105 degrees Fahrenheit), rarely falling below 55 F or rising over 109 F.

 Temperature

-From March 1 to May 13 is the hot season, which lasts for 2.4 months and has an average daily high temperature of over 101 °F. In Nafada, April is the hottest month of the year, with an average high of 104 °F and low of 77 °F.
+From March to May is the hot season, which lasts for 2.4 months and has an average daily high temperature of over 101 °F. In Nafada, April is the hottest month of the year, with an average high of 104 °F and low of 77 °F.

-A daily high temperature below 90 °F is typical during the 2.7-month cool season, which runs from July 14 to October 4 January, with average lows of 61 °F and highs of 93 °F, is the coldest month of the year in Nafada.
+A daily high temperature below 90 °F is typical during the 2.7-month cool season, which runs from July to October.
+January, with average lows of 61 °F and highs of 93 °F, is the coldest month of the year in Nafada.

 Precipitation

 Nafada's total precipitation has significantly increased due to climate change, resulting in a wetter climate in the area.